codymikol/karma-webpack/README.md

 ### webpackLogging

-Override the default webpack-middleware log.
+Override the default webpack-middleware log ("normal" by default).
 You can set this to one of the following:

 * **String:** Convenience presets; one of `none`, `errors-only`, `minimal`, `normal`, `verbose`.
 	> _Warning: `none` will completely silence any webpack output, including any possible errors._